Turkish dishes

 Traditional Turkish Tripe Soup (İşkembe Çorbası)

-A rich and comforting Traditional Turkish Tripe Soup made with tender tripe, creamy roux, and a zesty garlic vinegar sauce.
-A collagen-rich classic of Turkish cuisine enjoyed especially on cold days or late nights.
+A rich and comforting Turkish Tripe Soup (İşkembe Çorbası) made with tender tripe, a creamy roux, and a zesty garlic-vinegar sauce.
+A traditional favorite enjoyed especially on cold days or late nights.

 Cook Time 1 hour 30 minutes